uso-de-tablas-en-markdown

 Best Practices Tips

 Simplicity: Keep tables simple and easy to read.
-That’s the only advice I can give you.
-Don’t make a giant, unreadable table.
+It’s the only advice I can give you.
+Don’t make a huge, unbearable table.